 Short description of the link in your ad.

 Call to action

-Facebook has a list of 11 specific call to action buttons from which you can choose one for your ad.
-Depending on what is your ad advertising and who is your target audience, choose one from the following:
+Facebook has a list of 11 specific calls to action buttons from which you can choose one for your ad.
+Choose depending on what is your ad advertising and who is your target audience:

 - Book Now